G4brym/R2-Explorer/packages/create-r2-explorer/template/README.md

 3. Run `wrangler login` to login to your Cloudflare account in wrangler
 4. Run `wrangler deploy` to publish to Cloudflare Workers

+### Optional Steps

+1. Read only mode is enabled by default, disable it in `src/index.ts`.
+2. Learn how to secure your R2 Explorer in the official [documentation here](https://r2explorer.dev/getting-started/security/).

 ## Updating the instance

 Install latest version